Dear Spiritual White Women: People of Colour Aren’t Your Inclusion Tokens

 The answers are clear, and you have a long road ahead of you in making amends.

-Educate yourself and unpack whiteness with these resources:
+Educate yourself, unpack whiteness and white supremacy with these resources:

 Unpack Your Privilege Course — my popular anti-racism and anti-oppression classes to guide you to unpack your privilege.
 Instant access upon registration.

-Reading and Resources for Activists — my mammoth, curated list of recommended articles, blogs, books and programs is a comprehensive resource and a great place to begin learning about racism, gender, social justice and diversity.
+Unpack Toolkit and Reading and Resources for Activists eBooks— my mammoth, curated lists of recommended articles, blogs, books and programs is a comprehensive resource and a great place to begin learning about anti-racism, gender matters, social justice, inclusion and diversity.
 Available to Patreon supporters.
-Update drops February 2020.